Irwin Conference Center: Use as conference center

-Cummins announced plans to renovate it into office and meeting space for 350 workers.
-First Financial would continue to occupy the building until its new facility was completed in 2012, with Cummins renovating the building afterward.
+Cummins announced plans to renovate the building into office and meeting space for 350 workers.
+First Financial would continue to occupy the building until its new facility was completed in 2012, after which Cummins began its renovations.
 A local firm, Dunlap Contractors, was hired to conduct the renovation.
 By the end of 2012, Cummins was renovating the structure into the Irwin Office Building, which accommodated 525 employees.
 Cummins planned to convert the banking hall into an atrium, furnishing the building with mid-century furniture, while the rest of the building became open-plan offices.
 The initial renovation cost $7.1 million and did not involve a tax abatement.
-In 2013, Cummins requested and received a tax abatement for a $5.2 million renovation of Roche-Dinkeloo's 1970s annex, which involved upgrading building systems and improving the annex's accessibility.
+In 2013, Cummins requested and received a tax abatement for a $5.2 million renovation of Roche-Dinkeloo's 1970s annex, which included upgrading building systems and improving accessibility.
 Following the restoration, Docomomo International gave the building's renovation a Citation of Merit in 2015.

 As part of the inaugural edition of the Exhibit Columbus art program, in 2017, Oyler Wu Collaborative repurposed three of the Irwin Conference Center's drive-through teller windows for a site-specific art installation called The Exchange.
-The artists won the J. Irwin and Xenia S. Miller Prize for this installation, which remained at the building for several years.
-The original banking structure was used as a conference center and work space until the onset of the COVID-19 pandemic in Indiana during early 2020.
+The designers won the J. Irwin and Xenia S. Miller Prize for this installation, which remained at the building for several years.
+The original banking structure was used as a conference center and workspace until the onset of the COVID-19 pandemic in Indiana during early 2020.
 The building was completely vacant by October 2022, and a sign within the building announced that the conference center was closed.
-In February 2024, Cummins announced that it would sell the Irwin Conference Center and its office annex, as well as the adjacent Cummins Sears office building.
-By that September, Toyota Material Handling was negotiating to buy the Irwin Conference Center complex.
+In February 2024, Cummins announced that it would sell the Irwin Conference Center and its office annex, as well as the adjacent Cummins Sears office building; Toyota Material Handling negotiated to buy the Irwin Conference Center complex later that year.